cedadev/tech-blog/_posts/AI/smolagents-experiments.md

     num_ctx=8192
 )
 ```
 You choose your model from Ollama's models and use LiteLLMModel to utalise it.
-This method is slightly more complicated than using the API as there are a couple of extra parameters ([more information here](https://huggingface.co/docs/smolagents/guided_tour?Pick+a+LLM=Ollama))
+This method is slightly more complicated than using the API as there are a couple of extra parameters ([more information here](https://huggingface.co/docs/smolagents/guided_tour?Pick+a+LLM=Ollama)).

-num_ctx determines how many tokens the model can consider when generating the next token, ollama default is 2048 is normally not enough.
-8192 works for easy tasks, more is better. to calculate how much VRAM this will need for the selected model use [this link](https://huggingface.co/spaces/NyxKrage/LLM-Model-VRAM-Calculator) from huggingface.
+`num_ctx` determines how many tokens the model can consider when generating the next token, ollama default is 2048 is normally not enough.
+8192 works for easy tasks, more is better.
+To calculate how much VRAM this will need for the selected model use [this link](https://huggingface.co/spaces/NyxKrage/LLM-Model-VRAM-Calculator) from Hugging Face.

 When I was using this model type with tools (explained later) I discovered that it didn't like using tools that use the decorator `@tool` but instead worked when using the class method for tools which I found a bit strange.

 ### Performance Notes
-The simple way I set up the model on Ollama and the lightweight model I chose meant it struggled to run multiple agent interactions at the same time (e.g: I ran the same python file multiple times and timed it), it would go through each going through each step in a round robin approach that took about the same length of time as it would each ran one at a time I am sure there is a way to improve it but that is out of the scope of this blog.
+The simple way I set up the model on Ollama and the lightweight model I chose meant it struggled to run multiple agent interactions at the same time.
+For example, I ran the same python file multiple times and timed it.
+It went through each step in a round-robin approach, taking roughly the same amount of time as if each step ran sequentially.
+I'm sure there's a way to improve it, but that is beyond the scope of this blog.

-The model I chose was very RAM intense.
-I am not sure how the Mac activity monitor works because I am more used to windows task manager but from what I could tell it used about 4GB of ram when it was running the agent and the memory pressure went up quite a lot
+The model I chose was very RAM intensive.
+I am not sure how the Mac activity monitor works because I am more used to Windows Task Manager but from what I could tell it used about 4GB of ram when it was running the agent and the memory pressure went up quite a lot.

 {% include figure.html
     image_url="assets/img/posts/2025-02-04-smolagents-experiments/memory_pressure.png"
     description="Figure 3: Sharp increase in memory pressure."
+    width="50%"
 %}

-The model itself was also not very fast, this is most likely because the computer I used didn't have a graphics card meaning it had to use the CPU.
+The model itself was also not very fast, this is most likely because the computer I used didn't have a good graphics card meaning it had to mainly use the CPU.

-### Aditional Notes
+### Additional Notes
 I watched a video about using Ollama with AnythingLLM and using the agents inbuilt in that which looked interesting ([video](https://www.youtube.com/watch?v=4UFrVvy7VlA))